DCI JULY EVENT IN McKinney HAS BEEN CANCELED

-[McKinney, TX, November 13, 2019] – The City of McKinney announced today that the community will host an exhibition and competition event during the 48th Annual Drum Corps International (DCI) Tour in July 2020.
+The City of McKinney and members of the community will serve as hosts of an exhibition and competition event during the 48th Annual Drum Corps International (DCI) Tour in July 2020.
+TIckets are available now.

 The event, “Marching Music Made in McKinney,” will take place at the McKinney Independent School District (ISD) Stadium & Community Event Center at 4201 Hardin Blvd.
 Several of the DCI corps, whose members are 17 to 21 years of age, will stop in McKinney on the road to the annual DCI World Championships in Indianapolis, Indiana, in August.